gjtorikian/mathematical/README.md

 and then into a PNG.
 The speed was there, but the output image was pretty jagged.
 I tweaked the program to output BMPs, and tried to sharpen those with [`potrace`](http://potrace.sourceforge.net/), but the results were less then pleasant.
-The "update" to `mimetex` is [`mathtex`](http://www.forkosh.com/mathtex.html), but it, too, depend on `LaTeX` and `dvipng` binaries to produce images.
+The "update" to `mimetex` is [`mathtex`](http://www.forkosh.com/mathtex.html), but it, too, depends on `LaTeX` and `dvipng` binaries to produce images.

 * [`pmml2svg`](http://pmml2svg.sourceforge.net/) had potential.
 It's a set of XSLT stylesheets to convert MathML to SVG.
 Unfortunately, it relies on XSLT 2.0,